By Harlan Kefalas - May 22nd, 2017

 Four years later, online universities became a realistic option.
 I enrolled in a military-friendly university, one whose tuition costs were completely covered by army tuition assistance.
 With eight week courses, I could plan schooling around field exercises – either by finishing work ahead of time or by taking a break between courses.
 If I had remained in traditional brick and mortar classrooms, it would have been more difficult.

 Two weeks in, I was told our unit would be deploying to Kosovo before the class ended.
 I had to drop out, putting my education on hold.

 In 2007, I deployed to Afghanistan.
 A benefit of six years of settlement was that internet access was almost everywhere.
 When I lived on Bagram Air Base, I even had internet access in my room.
 Access proved more difficult on other bases, where I had to wait in line for my turn at the Morale, Welfare, and Recreation computer labs.
 Schoolwork kept me busy between missions and proved a positive distraction during my fifteen-month deployment.

-I decided to change schools for my bachelor’s degree, and enrolled in CSU-Global Campus.
+I decided to change schools for my bachelor’s degree, and enrolled in CSU Global.
 I then became a drill sergeant – a job known for its long hours and demanding schedule.
 Basic training is split into three phases, Red, White and Blue.
 Red phase is the most time intensive, and my day usually started around 4:00 am and ended after 8:00 pm.
 During that phase there were countless nights when I would sink into my recliner after work and be woken by my wife on her way to bed.

 Despite the time challenges, I still completed college courses.
 I would plan around red phase, as best I could.
 Completing courses was not always easy.
 Towards the end of the course, I would have a final exam or a long paper to complete, which was a challenge to complete at home.
 Sometimes my wife would take our children to the park so I could have a quiet house for a couple of hours.